jakartaee/specifications/interceptors/2.1/_index.md

 date: 2022-01-26
 summary: "Release for Jakarta EE 10"
 ---
-Jakarta Interceptors dpwdefines a means of interposing on business method invocations and specific events—such as lifecycle events and timeout events—that occur on instances of Jakarta EE components and other managed classes.
+Jakarta Interceptors defines a means of interposing on business method invocations and specific events—such as lifecycle events and timeout events—that occur on instances of Jakarta EE components and other managed classes.